 For all mailing applications, 14 to 30 days is the time period till the deleted mail is recoverable.
 What about going beyond that?
 For file data also, they allow you to enable versioning.
-However, you may still need to produce a file with one year old version as per the compliance needs so how do you handle that and how many versions do you plan for these?
+However, you may still need to produce a file with a year-old version as per the compliance needs so how do you handle that and how many versions do you plan for these?

 Not all backup applications support backing up cloud applications.
 Some of them have limited support like backing up O365 mails but not SharePoint & One Drive.
 Be careful and prepared for this.
 With the ease of handling data offered by Cloud Service Providers, you would start using them soon so be ready.

-Also don’t consider your files on a service provider app as a backup to your on-premise data.
-Use them for what they are meant to be to get the real use of it.
+Also, don’t consider your files on a service provider app as a backup to your on-premise data.
+Use them for what they are meant to be to get the real use of them.

 There is a lot of stress around compliance.
-Personally, I believe even if there are no mandatory requirements, we should all have an endeavor to follow the compliance guidelines defined for our industry.
+Personally, I believe that even if there are no mandatory requirements, we should all endeavor to follow the compliance guidelines defined for our industry.
 For many of you, it is mandatory to adhere to a set of Compliances.
-Many other follow these to add to their own market value.
-I believe this is important as it brings in a lot of discipline in your own working.
+Many others follow these to add to their own market value.
+I believe this is important as it brings a lot of discipline to your own work.

 Go for a compliant backup infrastructure and environment.

-The virtual world is ever changing.
+The virtual world is ever-changing.
 Containers are being adopted now and applications are being developed on and hosted in containerized environments.
-It is therefore time to be ready for ensuring safety of the container environments.
+It is therefore time to be ready for ensuring the safety of the container environments.
 While evaluating backup strategies you should now consider that your backup infrastructure should support backing up containers.